 A VPN for gaming?
-Surely that’s a daft idea, you might well think to yourself, given that using a VPN – encrypting traffic and routing it through a server – can potentially affect performance, with the danger of a higher ping time and a slower connection in general.
+Surely that’s a daft idea, you might well think to yourself, given that using even one of the best VPNs – encrypting traffic and routing it through a server – can potentially affect performance, with the danger of a higher ping time and a slower connection in general.

 And we’re not going to argue with you in terms of these possible pitfalls, but that said, there are a number of good reasons why you might want to use a VPN for playing games online.

 One of the more obvious ones is unrestricted access.
 A VPN allows you to unblock games that are geo-restricted, access servers locked to other regions and play anything freely from any part of the world.

 There’s also the ever-present consideration of security.
 Using a VPN can increase your protection against DDoS attacks, and it’s not unheard of for these to be used as a weapon against online opponents, particularly when it comes to competitive gaming.

 And there’s always a chance that the VPN connection will actually reduce your ping time and improve download/upload speeds, which all affect the responsiveness of your game (although ping is by far the most important consideration).
 Of course, it’s difficult to state this categorically, and everyone’s mileage will vary, but in some of our VPN testing, we’ve actually found our connection to be faster with the VPN turned on compared to our standard rates.

 How to choose the best VPN service for gaming

 There are a couple of things you need to pay attention to if you want to muster the best gaming experience from a VPN service.
 The more servers the firm has available, the better, as this will increase your chances of finding a fast connection.

 Speedy performance levels are obviously important, as is having a stable and reliable connection.
 Finally, be on the lookout for handy bonus features like DDoS protection and dedicated gaming servers.

 Now that we’ve made all that clear, below are our five top choices for the best VPN for gaming.